 - and some uncommon current liabilities found in the financials

-Increasing any of these requires delaying the use of cash.
+Increasing any of these delays the use of cash.
+Companies like this.

 And that’s what the Wikipedia line is also pointing to.

 companies strive to reduce their working capital cycle by collecting receivables quicker or sometimes stretching accounts payable.

 This is the difficult and confusing part so read and chew on it slowly so that you can digest it fully.